A counting argument for the geometric Bombieri-Lang conjecture on ramified covers of abelian varieties: Introduction

-In \cite{XY1, XY2}, Xie and Yuan gave a new idea for the general conjecture.
-Using this idea, they considered the case that $X$ has a finite map $f\colon X\to A$ to an abelian variety $A$ over $K$.
+Recently, Xie and Yuan considered the case that $X$ has a finite map $f\colon X\to A$ to an abelian variety $A$ over $K$.
 Here $K$ is a finitely generated field over a field $k$ of characteristic 0.
-They proved in \cite{XY1} the case when $X$ is hyperbolic, and in \cite{XY2} the case when the $K/k$-trace $A^{(K/k)}$ of $A$ is 0.
-We refer to \cite{Con} for more details on Chow's trace of abelian varieties.
-It is worth mentioning that Parshin's method in \cite{Par} can also be used to prove the intersection of these two cases; see \cite{BJ} for more details.
-Besides, \cite{CDJLZ, Jav} also provides some results on the sparsity of rational points for ramified covers of abelian varieties.
+They proved in \cite{arXiv:2305.14789} the case when $X$ is hyperbolic, and in \cite{arXiv:2308.08117} the case when the $K/k$-trace $A^{(K/k)}$ of $A$ is 0.
+We refer to \cite{zbMATH05233949} for more details on Chow's trace of abelian varieties.
+It is worth mentioning that Parshin's method in \cite{zbMATH00016118} can also be used to prove the intersection of these two cases; see \cite{zbMATH08143088} for more details.
+Besides, \cite{zbMATH07629510, arXiv:2507.21468} also provides some results on the sparsity of rational points for ramified covers of abelian varieties.

 The goal of this article is to remove both of the conditions above.
 Namely, we neither assume that $X$ is hyperbolic nor that $A$ is traceless.
-The approach is based on the strategy for constructing entire curves in \cite{XY1,XY2}, but requires new ingredients from algebraic geometry and Nevanlinna theory.
-We will state the main result in \S\ref{1.1} and introduce the ideas in \S\ref{idea}.
+Unlike most problems over function fields, a non-trivial trace creates essential difficulty here; see the discussion in \S\ref{setup}.
+Our approach starts from the strategy for constructing entire curves in \cite{arXiv:2308.08117}, but hinges on a new counting argument, which leads to several new technical difficulties.
+To overcome these difficulties, we require extensive use of tools from algebraic geometry and Nevanlinna theory.
+We will state the main result in \S\ref{1.1} and introduce the ideas in \S\ref{setup}, \S\ref{idea} and \S\ref{jishu}.
+Specifically, \S\ref{setup} introduces some basic reductions and setups, \S\ref{idea} then presents the key counting argument.
+Finally \S\ref{jishu} addresses three technical difficulties and their resolutions.